eclipse-keyple/keyple-website/content/learn/keyple-in-depth/build-and-ci.md

     - Verify the consistency of the `Unreleased` section.
     - Move content of `Unreleased` section to a new "release" section.
     - Update bottom links.
-5. Build and test the component.
+5. Build and test the component locally.
-6. Commit the modified files using the commit message `Release x.y.z`.
+6. Commit the modified files.
 7. Push and create a pull request to merge the branch into `main`.
-8. Await the success of the build by the CI.
+8. Await the success of the build by the CI on source branch.
 9. Squash and merge the pull request.
-10. Await the success of the build by the CI.
+10. Await the success of the **snapshot** publication by the CI on `main` branch.
-11. Connect to [Nexus Repository Manager](https://oss.sonatype.org/#welcome) of Eclipse Keyple and go to "Staging Repositories" page:
-    - Select the correct folder to Close & Release.
-It must contain the manifests, the JAR and all the others elements (sources, javadoc).
-    - Close the folder.
-    - Release the folder.
-    - The other unwanted folders could be dropped.
-12. Check the availability of the release on the [Maven Repository](https://repo.maven.apache.org/maven2/org/eclipse/keyple/).
-This step may take from 10 minutes to 2 hours.
-13. Create a release on GitHub:
+11. Create a release on GitHub:
     - Set tag `x.y.z`
     - Set release name `x.y.z`
     - Set the content by copying/pasting the content of the current release description in the `CHANGELOG.md` file without the bottom links.
-14. Increment the version in the `gradle.properties` file and commit it to prepare the code for the next release (e.g. `2.0.0 -> 2.0.1`).
+12. Await the success of the **release** publication by the CI on `main` branch.
+13. Check the availability of the release on the [Maven Repository](https://repo.maven.apache.org/maven2/org/eclipse/keyple/).
+This step may take from 10 minutes to 2 hours.
-15. Update this website:
+14. Update this website:
     - Update version in `params.yaml` file.
     - Update table content of `dependency-check.md` file.
     - Update others elements if needed (user guides, developer guides, etc...).